beatricebock/sm-hugo/content/partner/reseller.md

 +++
 title= "Become Our Reseller"
-description= "Got products to sell?"
+description= "Work with us to reach the target clients and we have very attractive profit-sharing scheme with Resellers."
 +++

 <fieldset>